protoben/mvc-mvconstraint/paper/experiments.md

 For all of our reference views we used an intra-period of 4 with P-frames halfway between each pair of I-frames (i.e., a frame structure of `IBPBIBPB...`).
-We used a three different configurations for the dependent view, however.
+We used three different configurations for the dependent view, however.

 The standard allows frames in a dependent view to refer to concurrent frames